-f) Development of National Guidelines for Environmental and Social Impact Assessment for both Nuclear Power and Radioactive Facilities and guidelines for Project Affected Persons Consultation and Stakeholder Participation: Kenya's activities in nuclear sector have been limited to academic and health sectors and therefore at a very small-scale level.
+Assessment for both Nuclear Power and Radioactive Facilities and guidelines for Project Affected Persons Consultation and Stakeholder Participation: Kenya's activities in nuclear sector have been limited to academic and health sectors and therefore at a very small-scale level.
 Therefore, the capacity to adequately develop ESIA reports to meet required international standard as well as meeting local guidelines is wanting.
 It would need the registered EIA Experts who develop these reports to have requisite knowledge on nuclear operations in order to develop a report that is satisfactory to guide inform decision by NEMA and relevant lead agencies.
 Currently, general reports on various mega-infrastructural development lack of consistency and uniformity in the quality.
 The nature of the nuclear energy programme would require independent individual EIA reports for various projects under the programme across the three NPP phases.
 Development of guidelines therefore will be useful to reviewer's/ decision makers and EIA consultants.
 The EIA guidelines will also help relevant Lead Agencies understand the kind of information that is expected from them by NEMA during the stakeholder consultation process.

-IAEA has developed a guideline (Nuclear Energy Series: Initiating Nuclear Power Programmes: Responsibilities and Capabilities of Owners and Operators No: N-G-T-3.11) (IAEA, 2009) on undertaking of Environmental Impact Assessments for Nuclear power plants whose provisions can be mainstreamed into the local EIA/EA guidelines and the Integrated Environmental Impact Assessment and Audit draft regulations.
+IAEA has developed a guideline (Managing Environmental Impact Assessment for Construction and Operation in New Nuclear Power Programmes) (IAEA, 2014) No: NG-T-3.11: on undertaking of Environmental Impact Assessments for Nuclear power plants whose provisions can be mainstreamed into the local EIA/EA guidelines and the Integrated Environmental Impact Assessment and Audit draft regulations.

-g) Development of nuclear legislative structures/ domestication of international legal structures' provisions on nuclear power development: Kenya is member of the International Atomic Energy Agency and African Commission on Nuclear Energy (ACNE) and is signatory to all the four allied convention under the IAEA and one under ACNE.
+g) Development of nuclear legislative structures/ domestication of international legal structures' provisions on nuclear power development: Kenya is member of the International Atomic Energy Agency and African Commission on Nuclear Energy (AFCONE) and is signatory to all the four allied convention under the IAEA and one under AFCONE.
 The spirit of International conventions is that, member states ought to ratify them and domesticate them into their local legal framework.
-Mainstreaming of the provisions of the convention into local legal structure is of high importance though enactments of new laws and amendment of the existing laws especially EMCA Cap 387 on radioactive waste management and spent fuel management; OSHA 2007 and Radiation h) Develop an environmental management and coordination regulation for nuclear sector: Implementation of an overarching legal and regulatory framework for the nuclear power sector of vital importance to the sustainable development sector.
+Mainstreaming of the provisions of the convention into local legal structure is of high importance though enactments of new laws and amendment of the existing laws especially EMCA Cap 387 on radioactive waste management and spent fuel management; OSHA 2007 and Nuclear Regulatory Act 2019 to reflect on provisions on nuclear safety, nuclear emergency and disaster management plans.
+In the legal structures, development guidance shall be provided through the IAEA Handbook on Nuclear Law, (IAEA, 2003).

+h) Develop an environmental management and coordination regulation for nuclear sector: Implementation of an overarching legal and regulatory framework for the nuclear power sector of vital importance to the sustainable development sector.
 There do exist some environmental regulations in Kenya but they scantly aspects of nuclear energy and radioactive waste management.
 Development of a stand-alone regulation is therefore important to cover all environmental aspects of the sector whose enforcement shall be overseen by a special department that deals with nuclear environmental issues in NEMA.